The information below regarding the Academic Misconduct Procedure should be read in conjunction with the Academic Misconduct Policy.

 The Head of School will consider the evidence and may question appropriate people to gain additional information.

 The Head of School will ask the student to attend a meeting, giving the student up to 5 working days’ notice [letter template available here].
-For overseas students and students unable to attend a meeting in person, the option of Skype™/Video Conferencing or an alternative should be made available.
+For overseas students and students unable to attend a meeting in person, the option of an online meeting should be made available.
 In the case of a student taking examinations at the time the investigation is initiated, notice of the meeting will be given after the student has finished their examinations.
 Meetings will not take place whilst the student has ongoing exams.
 The student is entitled to have a supporter attend the meeting with them.
 The supporter must be either: an Education Adviser from the SU (or equivalent at UNNC/UMNC), a fellow student, a member of staff, or a Union representative (eg. BMA, RCN).
 The supporter may take notes on the student’s behalf, make representations on the student’s behalf and ask questions, but may not answer questions on the student’s behalf.
 The supporter cannot attend the meeting in the student’s absence.
 The student should inform their School/Department who will be attending as supporter in advance of the meeting.